Nexedi/jio/docs/manage_documents.rst

 ========================

-jIO is mapped after the CouchDB APIs and extends them to provide unified, scalable and high performance access via JavaScript to a wide variety of different storage backends.
+jIO is mapped after the CouchDB APIs and extends them to provide unified, scalable and high performance access via JavaScript to a wide variety of storage backends.

 If you are not familiar with `Apache CouchDB <http://couchdb.apache.org/>`_: it is a scalable, fault-tolerant, and schema-free document-oriented database.